witschas/tm-plugins-server/README.md

 After deploying, visit your Plugins Server URL to see the list of available endpoints (served in Swagger UI).

-In your local development environment, visit http://localhost:3000 to access the page.
+In your local development environment, visit <http://localhost:3000> or the remote url <https://normal-angela-rwits-183be028.koyeb.app/> to access the page.
+The app is depoloyed on <https://koyeb.com>
+Account <rico@witschas.com>

 **Note**: this public server only hosts the API documentation.
 You cannot use this Public Server as your proxy.
 You must deploy your own Plugins Server to use all the available endpoints.